Grace Children’s Foundation

 Carolyn also served as Deputy Director of the Criminal Justice Division of Safe Horizon, the nation’s largest provider of services to victims of crime, where she was responsible for the daily operation of more than thirty crime victim programs located throughout the five boroughs.

-Prior to moving to New York City, Carolyn held the position of Assistant District Attorney in the Middlesex County District Attorney’s Office, in Cambridge, Massachusetts.
+Prior to moving to New York City, Carolyn held the position of Assistant Dis to trict Attorney in the Middlesex County District Attorney’s Office, in Cambridge, Massachusetts.
 She was also a Visiting Professor at Northeastern University’s Graduate School of Criminal Justice.

 Carolyn has her Juris Doctorate from Boston University School of Law, a Masters in Science degree from Northeastern University’s Graduate School of Criminal Justice, as well as an LL.M.in criminal law and constitutional law from New York University Law School.

-Carolyn is very excited to work with the Grace Children’s Foundation (GCF) to transition its manual network to a digital platform.
+Carolyn is honored to chair the Grace Children’s Foundation’s (GCF) Board of Directors and to be working with an extraordinary team as GCF evolves from its manual network to a digital platform.
 She witnessed first hand for many years how difficult it is to get children the care that they desperately need.
 There are so many wonderful physicians at incredible institutions who have no idea what others are doing around the world.
 The connectivity of the Children’s Resource Exchange (CRE) will literally save the lives of millions of children.
-The alliances that GCF has forged with companies like Microsoft, ID 2020 and WebMD speak to the outstanding vision and potential of the CRE.
+GCF has partnered with innovators at companies such as Microsoft, WebMd/Medscape Pediatrics and IneHealth/Idonia, and speaks to the outstanding vision and potential of the CRE.
 The concept of connecting all services necessary to assist medically fragile children worldwide is brilliant and thanks to GCF, this vision will come to fruition.